-The church has many treasures: the chancel has 14th century glass, a superb sedilla, a much damaged Easter Sepulchre and a relic chamber behind the restored screen; the north chapel has the most fantastic late medieval rood screen complete with loft, the only one in the county; it also has a fine 16th century Armada Chest and once had three canopied tomb recesses.
-This north chapel is usually called St. Katherine’s or the Staverton Chapel after the family whose memorials litter its floor and walls.
-They lived at the Manor House of Warfield at Hayley Green.
-It was known as Heathley Hall.
-The original house was pulled down in the 17th century, but the Moat House there today is still surrounded, as its name suggests, by the original moat.
-The old manor barn stands nearby.
-It may, originally, have been the Royal Hunting Lodge of Warfield Walke, one of the Windsor Forest sub-divisions; and was replaced, in Georgian times, by adjoining Warfield Grove (now Warfield House).
+This chapel has the most fantastic late medieval rood screen complete with its musicians’ loft.
+It is usually called St Katherine’s or the Staverton Chapel after the family whose memorials can be seen on its floor and walls.
+They lived at the main manor house in the parish: Heathley Hall at Hayley Green.
+Today this is called the Moat House.
+Its basis is a 15th century hall-house and it is still surrounded, as its name suggests, by most of the original moat.
+The old manor barn stands nearby at Hayley Green Farm.
+The house may, originally, have been the royal hunting lodge of Warfield Walke, one of the Windsor Forest sub-divisions.
+It was superseded in Georgian times by Warfield Grove (now Warfield House) across the road.
 The Rectory House, next to the church, was the home of Sir William James Herschel, the man who discovered fingerprinting.
 He was the grandson of Sir William Herschel the astronomer.